 RGB and H-alpha Imaging

 There is a useful imaging technique to use when imaging a region where the red H-alpha emission is present such as the North America Nebula or Rosette Nebula.
 One will need to purchase a 2 inch (52 mm) Hydrogen Alpha filter, such as the Baader 7nm bandwidth filter.
 [Sadly, these are very expensive.]
-When the Moon is not bright, a colour camera (astro or modified DSLR) is used to take a standard colour image of a region.
+First, when the Moon is not bright, a colour camera (astro or modified DSLR) is used to take a standard colour image of a region.
 Then, even when there is moon light in the sky, the H-alpha filter is added into the imaging train to take a series of H-alpha images.
 [These will usually screw into the T-mount barrel of a DSLR or mirrorless camera or, as in my imaging system, in the front of my 2″ TS-Optics field flattener.]
 I have been able to use this technique with great effect imaging both the Rosette Nebula in Monocerous and the Flame and Horsehead Nebulae in Orion and have described it in the digest article ‘Hydrogen Alpha and RGB composite imaging – the Rosette and Horsehead Nebulae‘.

 What did I choose?